 - Be open to feedback from faculty, team members, and class members

 - Provide feedback to team members and class members

-- Treat fellow students, faculty, and administrators with mutual respect
+- Treat fellow students, faculty, and administrators with dignity, decency, and mutual respect

 Failure to adhere to these guidelines may result in dismissal from the program.